-- 1) Quid Pro Quo:

-- a. an employee of the recipient,
+- 1) Quid Pro Quo: - a. an employee of the recipient,

-- b. conditions4 the provision of an aid, benefit, or service of the recipient,
+- b. conditions the provision of an aid, benefit, or service of the recipient,

 - c. on an individual's participation in unwelcome sexual conduct.

 - 2) Sexual Harassment:

 - a. unwelcome conduct,

 - b. determined by a reasonable person,

 - c. to be so severe, and

 - d. pervasive, and,

 - e. objectively offensive,

-- f. that it effectively denies a person equal access to the CSU's education program or activity.5
+- f. that it effectively denies a person equal access to the CSU's education program or activity.

+- 3) Sexual assault, defined as:

+- a) Sex Offenses, Forcible:

-4 Implicitly or explicitly.
+&lt;sup>4 Implicitly or explicitly.

-5 Unwelcomeness is subjective and determined by the Complainant (except when the Complainant is younger than the age of consent).
+&lt;sup>5 Unwelcomeness is subjective and determined by the Complainant (except when the Complainant is younger than the age of consent).
 Severity, pervasiveness, and objective offensiveness are evaluated based on the totality of the circumstances from the perspective of a reasonable person in the same or similar circumstances ("in the shoes of the Complainant"), including the context in which the alleged incident occurred and any similar, previous patterns that may be evidenced.